emonica/conference_central/README.md

 When accessing the details of a certain conference, a list of its sessions is also displayed.
 For each of these sessions, a check is made to see if it belongs to the current user's wishlist or not.
-Depending on this, a link showing a "Add to wishlist" message or a heart symbol is displayed.
+Depending on this, a link showing a `Add to wishlist` message or a `heart symbol` is displayed.
 Clicking this, will reverse the property by adding/removing the session from the wishlist.

-The current wishlist can be seen by accessing the "Profile" tab.
+The current wishlist can be seen by accessing the `Profile` tab.

 ## Task 3 - Work on indexes and queries.

 Added 2 new queries:
-- getConfsInTownInInterval(city, startDate, endDate) - See what conferences are
+- `getConfsInTownInInterval(city, startDate, endDate)` - See what conferences
-in a certain town and are scheduled to start in a given time interval
+are in a certain town and are scheduled to start in a given time interval
-- getPopularConferences(topic) - Get popular conferences on a given topic.
+- `getPopularConferences(topic)` - Get popular conferences on a given topic.
 By popular we understand conferences that can have at least 100 attendees and have less than 20 seats left available.

 Added given query:
-- queryPlayground() - Get sessions that are not workshops and start before 7PM.
+- `queryPlayground()` - Get sessions that are not workshops and start before 7PM.
 The obvious issue with this query is that the first solution most people would think of (filter for sessionType != Workshop and  startTime < 7PM) is not compatible with Google's datastore, that does not accept 2 inequalities on